• Skip to primary navigation

 Luxury: Hacienda Sacnicte

-• Bring cash, there doesn’t seem to be many working ATMs in town.
+• Bring cash, there don’t seem to be many working ATMs in town.

-• Wi-Fi isn’t very reliable in these parts.
+• Realize that Wi-Fi isn’t very reliable outside of the nicer hotels.

-• This town can get HOT don’t forget to bring sunscreen, an umbrella, and water!
+• Walking around town can get HOT don’t forget to bring sunscreen, an umbrella, and water!

-• This is a quiet town of roughly 20,000 people, don’t come expecting a party.
+• It’s a quiet town of roughly 20,000 people, so don’t come expecting a party.

-• If you’re headed onto Mérida, be sure to make a quick stop at the colorful cemetery in Hoctún.
+• If you’re headed onto Mérida, don’t miss a stop at the colorful cemetery in Hoctún.

 Has this convinced you to visit “The Yellow City”?
 Have you been to any pueblo mágicos?